devinit/datahub/README.md

 Pain Points / issues
 --------------

 - Currently stack with npm instead of yarn.
-Yarn installs seem to fail.
-I havent looked deeply into this.
+The thing with installing with yarn, is that the charts library will stop working well for some charts.
+This may have to do with the way npm installs dependencies vs yarn.